HwWobbe/Wip-Main/README.md

 - balance RoC & IVI focus
   - how does EaQu collect revisions and update adresses
     - CPC NcOa
-      - InnovaPost role at this time
+      - InnovaPost role - at this time
+        - - Deloitte - must divest / GaryP
     - CB verification
   - OnTheList.EaOn may be an effective starting point.
     - test this with